bertiecroll/sportpersons-quiz/README.md

 5. Application will run on localhost:5000.

 ### Run Dev Tests
+* Tests carried out using Jest testing framework

+1. Follow step 2. above to install dependancies.
-1. Install dev dependancies using `npm install` from `/client` folder.
+2. Install dev dependancies using `npm install` from `/client` folder.
-2. Run tests using `npm test` from same folder.
+3. Run tests using `npm test` from same folder.